atolab/zenoh-web/content/docs/migration_1.0/Python.md

 ## Drop-callback has to be wrapped in `handlers.Callback`

 In the previous 0.11.0 version, it was possible to pass a drop-callback with the main callback in a tuple for operations like `Session.declare_subscriber`.
-However, it was also possible to pass a tuple with a "receiver" (renamed "handler" in 1.0.0) as second member, and that could lead to confuse for users.
+However, it was also possible to pass a tuple with a "receiver" (renamed "handler" in 1.0.0) as second member, and that could confuse users.
 <br>
 The API has been changed and now requires the drop-callback to be wrapped in `handlers.Callback`.